brennonshanks/professional_website/content/event/contributed-talk-a-bayesian-optimized-structural-force-field-for-noble-gases-enabled-by-a-radial-distribution-function-surrogate-model/index.md

 ---
-title: "Contributed Talk: A Bayesian optimized structural force field for noble gases enabled by a radial distribution function surrogate model"
+title: "A Bayesian optimized structural force field for noble gases enabled by a radial distribution function surrogate model"
 abstract: A Bayesian optimized (n-6) Mie force field for noble gases benchmarked to experimental neutron diffraction measurements of the radial distribution